-ids Comma separated list of ids to be deleted LIST_OF_IDS Comma separated list of its to be defeted from-file Path to a file containing the resources' ids to be deleted FILE_OF_IDS from-dir Path to a directory where BigMLer has stored its session data and created resources all-tag TAG Retrieves resources that were tagged with tag to delete them source-tag Retrieves sources that were tagged with tag to delete them TAG dataset-tag Retrieves datasets that were tagged with tag to delete them TAG model-tag TAG Retrieves models that were tagged with tag to delete them prediction-tag Retrieves predictions that were tagged with tag to delete them TAG evaluation-tag Retrieves evaluations that were tagged with tag to delete them TAG Date of the second seco ensemble-tag TAG Retrieves ensembles that were tagged with tag to delete them Retriesses batch predictions that were tagged with tag to delete them TAG ORembeges batch predictions that were tagged with tag to delete them cluster-tag Retrieves clusters that were tagged with tag to delete them TAG Retrieves clusters that were tagged with tag to defete them centroid-tag Retrieves centroids that were tagged with tag to delete them TAG Treater to control and the transfer and the action and the batch-centroid -Retgieves batch centroids that were tagged with tag to delete them TAG anomaly-tag Retrieves anomalies that were tagged with tag to delete them TAG anomaly-score- t Retrieves anomaly scores that were tagged with tag to delete them TAG s Retrieves about anomaly scores that were tagged with tag to delete them TAG project TAG Retrieves projects that were tagged with tag to delete them "-association " TAG Retrieves associations that were tagged with tag to delete them older-than Retrieves resources created before the specified date.
-Date can be any YYYY-MM-DD DATE string, an integer meaning the number of days before the current datetime or a resource id, meaning the creation datetime of the resource newer-than Retrieves resources created after the specified date.
-Date can be any YYYY-MM-DD DATE string, an integer meaning the number of days before the current datetime or a resource id, meaning the creation datetime of the resource resource-types dataset, model, ensemble, prediction, batch_prediction, cluster, centroid, batch_centroid dry-run Delete simulation.
+ids Commo congretad list of ide to be deleted LIST_OF_IDS Comma separated list of ids to be deleted from-file Path to a file containing the resources' ids to be deleted FILE_OF_IDS Path to a file containing the resources lids to be defeted from-dir Path to a directory where BigMLer has stored its session data and created resources all-tag TAG Retrieves resources that were tagged with tag to delete them source-tag Retrieves sources that were tagged with tag to delete them TAG reduces sources that were tagged with tag to defete them dataset-tag Retrieves datasets that were tagged with tag to delete them TAG model-tag TAG Retrieves models that were tagged with tag to delete them prediction-tag TAG evaluation-tag Retrieves evaluations that were tagged with tag to delete them TAG ensemble-tag Retrieves ensembles that were tagged with tag to delete them TAG Retrieves batch predictions that were tagged with tag to delete them TAG cluster-tag Retrieves clusters that were tagged with tag to delete them TAG centroid-tag Retrieves centroids that were tagged with tag to delete them TAG Detaileres hetch control de that are not to see design to the design to TAG -Retgieves batch centroids that were tagged with tag to delete them anomaly-tag Retrieves anomalies that were tagged with tag to delete them TAG Retrieves anomalies that were tagged with tag to delete them t Retrieves anomaly scores that were tagged with tag to delete them TAG cargareves anomary scores that were tagged with tag to defete them s Retrieves abatch anomaly scores that were tagged with tag to delete them TAG project TAG Retrieves projects that were tagged with tag to delete them 66 Retrieves associations that were tagged with tag to delete them "-association " TAG Detailer and the second of the older-than Retrieves resources created before the specified date.
+Date can be any YYYY-MM-DD DATE string, an integer meaning the number of days before the current datetime or a resource newer-than id, meaning the creation datetime of the resource Retrieves resources created after the specified date.
+Date can be any YYYY-MM-DD DATE string, an integer meaning the number of days before the current datetime or a resource DATE id, meaning the creation datetime of the resource resource-types repontee cybes dataset, model, ensemble, prediction, batch_prediction, cluster, centroid, batch_centroid dry-run Delete simulation.
 No removal. status Status codes used in the filter to retrieved the resources to be delete.
-The possible values are: finished, faulty, waiting, queued, started, in progress, summarized, uploading, unknown, runnable association-attributes a JSON file containing attributes (any of the updatable attributes described in the developers section ) for the association max-k K Maximum number of rules to be found search-strategy STRATEGY Strategy used when searching for the associations.
-The possible values are: confidence, coverage, leverage, lift, support
+The possible values are: finished, faulty, waiting, queued, started, in progress, summarized, uploading, unknown, runnable